-After we saved up for months and could finally afford it, we landed on this list of the ten most expensive cities in Delaware for 2018:
+After we saved up for months and could finally afford it, we landed on this list of the ten most expensive cities in Delaware for 2019.

-So hopefully Cheswold (the cheapest place to live in Delaware) can show these guys how to live on a budget in the coming years.
+So hopefully Wyoming (the cheapest place to live in Delaware) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.

 Newark is a city in New Castle County, Delaware, United States.
 It is located 12 miles west-southwest of Wilmington.
 According to the 2010 Census, the population of the city is 31,454.
 Newark is home to the University of Delaware, which is often regarded as a top ten ranked University in the United States.